-A file can be fit in an EPROM and the file size becomes bigger than the EPROM, so the large file should be split into more than one EPROMs.
+A file usually can fit into an EPROM but if the file size becomes bigger than the EPROM size, the large file should be split into more than one EPROMs.
 The ProMax software will split a file up to 8 blocks and program them in different EPROMs.